 ‘This is a loadstone to draw sinners to him, Ex 34:6.
 Here are six expressions to set forth God’s mercy, and but one to set forth his justice.’
+(Thomas Watson)

 He does not leave the guilty unpunished – Vv.
 6f have piled up expressions concerning God’s love and compassion, making this caveat yet more striking.
 ‘Forgiveness is rooted in the nature of God as gracious.
 But his forgiveness is not indiscriminate.
 He will ‘by no means clear the guilty’.
 On man’s side there is the need for penitence if he is to be forgiven.
 While this is not put into a formal demand, it is everywhere implied.
 Penitent sinners are forgiven.
 Impenitent men, who still go on in their wicked way, are not.’
 (NBD)

 As Chester remarks, there is a tension here: God forgives sin, and God punishes sin.
 It will take the fuller revelation of the NT to resolve that tension, when we learn that ‘the Word was made flesh and tabernacled among us, full of grace and truth’ (Jn 1:14).
 ‘God tells Moses, “You cannot see my face, for no one may see me and live” (Exodus 33:20).
 But now John has looked into the face of God and seen his glory.
 In the Son, we see God’s glory, and we live.’

 Following Kaiser, we may note the following divine attributes unfolded in this self-declaration: